-Multi-sensor setting frequently appears in multi-target tracking applications.
-There are two architectures for multi-sensor multi-target tracking: distributed (decentralized) and centralized.
-In the distributed setting, information of targets is processed by individual sensors then fused to form a posterior multi-target density.
+In the distributed setting, information of targets is processed by individual sensor nodes then fused to form a posterior multi-target density.
 However, the correlation between the fused (from distributed sensor nodes) and the actual multi-sensor updated densities needs to be strong to warrant consistent tracking capability.
 In the RFS framework, the decentralized multi-sensor tracking problem has been addressed in~\cite{Uney2013Distributed, Battistelli2013Consensus} with PHD/CPHD filter, ~\cite{Guldogan2014Consensus, Yi2017Distributed,Yi2019Computationally} with Multi-Bernoulli filter, and in~\cite{Fantacci2018Robust, Li2017Robust,Li2018Computationally} with LMB/GLMB filter.

 In the centralized setting, measurements from all sensors are delivered to a central node for direct computation of the multi-target density.
-Solutions for this problem have been developed via PHD, CPHD filters in~\cite{Vo2004Tracking, Nannuru2016Multisensor}, Multi-Bernoulli filter in~\cite{Saucan2017AMultisensor}, or Labeled Multi-Bernoulli filter in~\cite{Wang2018Centralized,Gostar2020Cooperative,Gostar2020Centralized,Panicker2020Tracking}.
+Solutions for this problem have been developed via PHD, CPHD filters in~\cite{Vo2004Tracking, Nannuru2016Multisensor}, Multi-Bernoulli filter in~\cite{Saucan2017AMultisensor}, or LMB filter in~\cite{Wang2018Centralized,Gostar2020Cooperative,Gostar2020Centralized,Panicker2020Tracking} .
 The iterated corrector method, which sequentially performs update overall sensors, is also widely used in practice~\cite{Vo2004Tracking, Pham2007Multiple}.
 Notably, the recent multi-sensor GLMB (MS-GLMB) filter~\cite{Vo2019MultiSensor} efficiently performs joint sensors update with linear complexity in the total number of measurements across the sensors and a quadratic complexity to the number of hypothesized targets.

 Information of targets detection probability and clutter rate (background information) influences the performance of multi-target filters while it is usually assumed to be known and constant.
 However, this assumption is strong and often does not hold in practice since these parameters are often time-varying in practical applications.
 Furthermore, the problem is worsened in multi-sensor tracking as background information must be provided for each sensor.
 For single-sensor systems, this problem has been addressed in~\cite{Beard2013Multitarget, Do2019Tracking, Mahler2011CPHD,Punchihewa2018Multiple}.
 However, it has not yet been tackled in the multi-sensor multi-target tracking framework.